18F/fec-graph-search/README.md

   5. Open the website at [localhost:4000](http://localhost:4000).

+## More Information

+This is an experiment in making sense of the data provided by the [Federal Election Commission](http://www.fec.gov).

+**Note:** This project is still in alpha and may never be deployed.
+We're still investigating the best ways to present this data to the public.

+#### The Philosophy

+Generate relevant views of FEC data based on real-world search scenarios.

+#### The Solution

+  - Employ a Neo4j graph database and populate with [massaged data](https://github.com/18f/openfec#openfec)
+  - Parse query strings using [Treetop](https://github.com/nathansobo/treetop) to define a _parsing expression grammar:_
+    - _Treetop will generate a Ruby parser that transforms streams of characters written into your language into abstract syntax trees representing their structure.
+You'll then describe the semantics of your language in Ruby by defining methods on the syntax trees the parser generates._
+  - Generate useful output of tabular, graphic and qualitative data.

-## Roadmap
+#### Roadmap

-  - Find entities with natural language (eg. Contributors)
+  - ~~Find entities with natural language (eg. Contributors)~~
-  - Show relationships with natural language (eg. have given money to, supported)
+  - ~~Show relationships with natural language (eg. have given money to, supported)~~
   - Find common relationships (eg. Contributors who have contributed to ____)
+  - Typeahead and autocompletion
   - Add Travis-CI